 Why is Malabar Farm famous?

-Things to do at Malabar Farm
+Things to do at Malabar Farm State Park

 Begin your visit to Malabar Farm at the Visitor Center.
 The interactive displays help kids and adults learn about farming and conservation.
 You’ll be able to see a model of the park, plus quiz your knowledge about livestock and soil.

-Visitors can learn more about Louis Bromfield.
+The visitor center is also the place to learn more about Louis Bromfield.
 Louis Bromfield was born and raised in Mansfield but was living in Europe on the eve of WWII.
 He chose to move his family back to the area as he sought refuge from war and his desire for farm life grew.
 Many of his famous writings are explained throughout the exhibits.
 Pleasant Valley was Louis Bromfield’s first non-fiction book and described his return to Ohio and life on the farm.
 Bromfield and his family are buried on the property at the Olivet Cemetery.

 Don’t forget to peruse the gift shop for quality, local products.
 There is a great selection of t-shirts and other tourist favorites, but don’t overlook the local maple syrup or farm-raised beef.